padrinoski/desofs2024_M1C_1/documentation/ssdlc/analysis.md

 <h1> SSDLC - Analysis </h1>

 <h2> Functional Requirements </h2>
-Based on the project description, the functional requirements for the Online Comic Book Store should be as follows:
+The functional requirements for the Online Comic Book Store are as follows:

 1. **User Registration and Authentication**: Users should be able to register, log in, and log out.
 User credentials should be securely stored and handled.